Asbestosis

 • Smoking: According to the American Lung Association (ALA), those who smoke have a higher risk of developing asbestosis.
 Smoking weakens the lungs and makes it easier for asbestos fibers to cause irritation.

 Connie, a World War II veteran who fought in the Battle of Iwo Jima, was diagnosed with asbestosis decades after he served.
-He was regularly exposed to asbestos for 30 years while serving as an electrician.
+He was exposed to asbestos for 30 years while serving as an electrician.
 Since asbestos is heat and flame-resistant, it was used in military electrical wiring for decades.

 Pursue financial compensation for asbestosis or other asbestos-related diseases now if eligible.